smostafa2001/smostafa2001/README.md

-<strong>Backend Developer</strong> with experience in <strong>HTML, CSS, JS, jQuery, Bootstrap, C#, EF Core, T-SQL, SQL Server and ASP .NET Core.</strong> Familiar with <strong>Design Patterns, Onion Arch., Clean Arch, Clean Coding and SOLID principle.</strong>
+Passionate Fullstack <strong>ASP.NET Core/Blazor</strong> Developer with a comprehensive skill set in Front-End Development encompassing HTML, CSS, JavaScript, jQuery, Bootstrap, and Blazor.
+Skilled in Back-End Development with expertise in C#, EF Core, and ASP.NET Core, along with proficiency in databases using T-SQL and SQL Server.
+Experienced in applying Design Patterns, Onion Architecture, Clean Architecture, and SOLID principles to deliver robust solutions.

-Have basic knowledge about <strong>RDBMS and Normalization</strong>, Good knowledge about <stron>Front-End Development and Git</strong>.
-Also have experience with basic <strong>JAVA, Python and C++</strong>.
-I don't like repetitive life and I love to experience new challenge every minute, and I’ve been in love with The Computer World and Microsoft since I was a child, so that's why I chose this field...
+Possessing a strong foundation in RDBMS and Normalization, coupled with a deep understanding of Front-End Development and Git version control.
+Additionally, proficient in languages such as JAVA, Python, and C++, fostering a well-rounded problem-solving approach.

+Driven by a passion for tackling new challenges, I excel in pushing boundaries and exploring innovative solutions.
+My lifelong fascination with computing, particularly Microsoft technologies, fuels my dedication to this dynamic field.
+Let's connect and embark on exciting ventures together!

 <br>
 ⚡The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.<br>